rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 architectures.
 {{% /notice %}}

+{{% notice note %}}
+rapyuta.io now supports faster cloning and fetching from repositories that deal with large files (as large as a couple GB in size) with Git Large File System (LFS) extension.
+{{% /notice %}}

 ### Dockerfile strategy
 This strategy builds a [Dockerfile](https://docs.docker.com/engine/reference/builder/) into a docker image.
 The Dockerfile is usually saved in a git repository.
 If it is a private git repository,